daniellas/chatty/README.md

 Chatty manages internally STOMP topics subscriptions for proper messages routing.

-There is simple REST API (maturity level 2) exposed for chats retrieval and creation.
+There is simple REST API exposed for chats retrieval and creation.

 Chatty uses **RxJava** for asynchronous processing.
 I have choosen this approach because asynchronous applications scale well.